eudeamonism/poke-express/readme.md

 A simple Node.js + Express application that fetches Pokémon data from the [PokeAPI](https://pokeapi.co/) and serves both an API and a minimal frontend UI.

 ## **🌐 Live Demo:** [https://poke-mini.onrender.com/](https://poke-mini.onrender.com/)
+⏳ **Please note:** Because this project is deployed on Render’s free tier, it may take a few minutes to spin up the first time you access it.

 ## 📘 Project Overview